This post may include affiliate links; see our disclosure policy.

 • Panko and dried herbs

-Broccoli is a super nutritious cruciferous vegetable!
-It’s high in fiber (with 2.4 grams per 1 cup), which is helpful for keeping you full and helping with digestion.
-It also has relatively high protein for a vegetable (2.5 grams per 1 cup), and is high in Vitamin C, K and iron.
+Broccoli is a super-nutritious cruciferous vegetable!
+It’s high in fiber (with 2.4 grams per 1 cup), which helps keep you full and aids digestion.
+It also has relatively high protein for a vegetable (2.5 grams per 1 cup), and is high in Vitamin C, K, and iron.
 Read more broccoli nutrition facts here.

 Main dishes to pair with it!

-Of course, there’s no end to dishes to pair with this sauteed broccoli!
-It’s so versatile that it literally goes with anything (like a perfect pair of jeans!).
-Here are a few ideas for mains that would pair nicely:
+Of course, there’s no end to dishes to pair with this tasty veggie!
+It’s so versatile that it literally goes with anything.
+Here are a few ideas for main dishes that would pair nicely:

 Dietary notes